killall-q/SpectrumFFT/README.md

 ```
 (v - 0.4) * (255 / 0.4) + 0 = (v - 0.4) * 638
 ```
 This formula only covers linear blending.
-For smoother blending curves, adapt formulas from HoloFFT's tutorial.
-However, in my experience, linear blending is often sufficient.
+For smoother blending curves, adapt formulas from [HoloFFT's tutorial](https://github.com/killall-q/HoloFFT#value-scaling).
+However, in my experience, linear blending is usually sufficient.

 Color channel values below 0 are equivalent to 0 and values above 255 are equivalent to 255, so functions don't need to attempt to clamp values to the valid range.